 No matter who you are, what your goal is or what you are doing with your life, there will be moments where you feel depleted of motivation.
 It is something that comes and goes on a regular basis.
 A key difference between people who regularly succeed with goals, and those that struggle, is how they deal with drops in motivation.

 Motivation is a fantastic thing.
 It will push you into taking action, keep you moving, get you up early in the morning, or stay up late at night.
-If you do not have it, you can procrastinate, find other things to do and eventually they get put off long enough that they do not happen at all.
-This happens in all areas of life, and happens very frequently with exercise.
+If you do not have it, you can procrastinate and find other things to do instead of the immediate task.
+Eventually they can get put off long enough that they do not happen at all.
+This can happen in all areas of life, and occurs very frequently with exercise.

 Remember why you want to do it

 This is a simple, but very effective tip.
-If you always make sure that the reason behind wanting to achieve your goal is front and centre, then you will always have that burning desire to achieve it in the forefront of your mind.
+Make sure that the reason behind wanting to achieve your goal is front and centre.
+If you always have the burning desire to achieve your goal it in the forefront of your mind, it will keep your motivation high.
 The reason we set our goals has to be strong and emotional enough to get you excited every time you think about it.
-If it is not strong enough to do this, then it gets increasingly harder to maintain the motivation when the levels drop
+If it is not strong enough to do this, then it gets increasingly harder to maintain the motivation when the levels drop.

 How exited are you about your goals??
 Hint: Print them off

 Do you have a supportive environment?

 Are you aware of the importance of having a supportive surrounding environment?

 It is widely know and understood that you are only as good as the group that you surround yourself with.
 The traits of the most important people in your life have a massive impact on the life you live.
 If you are surrounding yourself with people who are passionate about their goals and desires to succeed, then it is much more likely that you will also take on board those passions.
 If you surround yourself with people who are constantly negative, then it will be increasingly hard to maintain a happy outlook.